swift-developer-tools/swift-libgit2/Sources/swift-libgit2/SwiftLibgit2.docc/SwiftLibgit2.md

 libgit2's behavior and semantics.
 For example, some functions and structs are translated to use Swift types like `String` instead of `UnsafePointer<CChar>`.

-Some bindings must retain C types to maintain compatibility with libgit2's memory management and calling conventions.
+Some bindings must use C types to maintain compatibility with libgit2's memory management and calling conventions.
 This includes callbacks invoked by libgit2 internally, output parameters where libgit2 owns the returned memory, and other cases where C types cannot be accurately represented in Swift.